In the house

 The RPi is up and its networking stack is functioning as expected, but all ports are closed.
 By the way, that’s by design.
 According to the official documentation, “As of the November 2016 release, Raspbian has the SSH server disabled by default.”

 So, unless you want to connect a monitor and a keyboard to a headless RPi (shame on you!), you’ll have to enable the SSH server.
 “HOW AM I SUPPOSED TO ENABLE THE SSH SERVER IF I NEED SSH FOR THAT?!”
-Yeah, yeah, I hear you—it’s a chicken and egg situation.
+Yeah, yeah, I hear you—it’s a chicken or the egg situation.
 The folks behind Raspbian were kind enough to add a bootloader instruction that starts the SSH service every time the RPi is turned on.
 All we need to do is find the boot partition in the SD card and place an empty file called

 ssh in there.
 Let’s do that now.